StanislasChaillou/Independent_Study/Week_3/Readme.md

   <div align="center" style="margin:20px"><img src="https://github.com/StanislasChaillou/Independent_Study/blob/master/Week_3/capture.gif" width="700"></div>

   - Double size of dataset: Increase number of classes (10) and number of images per object (from 14 to 30).
+  - Upload to cloud, with FloydHub, to leverage higher computational power.
+  - **Result:**
+  For the same amoount of classes, a higher image resolution and a new image capturing path for the camera, our model performs around 93% accuracy on the validation set (against 80% for the previous model).

 - **Reduce overfitting**:
   - Increase dataset size
   - Add gaussian blur to images